CosmoCreeper/youtube-transcript-retriever/README.md

 If this script would be useful to you, please consider giving it a shot.

 ## Installation
-We now have a much easier way to use this tool, even if you are not a developer.
-This method has just one prerequisite, you must have a Youtube Data API v3 API Key.
-After that, all you have to do is go to the releases page of this repo and download the .exe from the latest version.
-Once you have done this, you may open up the exe and begin transcript-ing!

-If you would like to use this tool without the .exe, you must have the following requirements.
+If you would like to use this tool, you must have the following requirements.
 - NodeJS
 - Yarn or NPM.
 (Not sure of PNPM)
 - Youtube Data API v3 | API Key